EnchLolz/ImaginaryCTF-CrewCTF-25/MixNTwist.md

 }
 ```

-We can ignore most of the top code defining function `0x328` and just focus on the the 5 different contracts in function selector as hinted by the flavor text.
+We can ignore most of the top code defining function `0x328` and just focus on the the 5 different contracts in function selector as hinted to by the flavor text.
 We will now examine each of these contracts seperately.

 ## Contract 0x328(0, '0x608060405234801561000...');